Chapter 5 R Coding Basics

 R, like many programming languages, uses a combination of parentheses (), curly braces {}, and other symbols to organize and structure the code.

 The reason the curly bracket might span multiple lines is for readability.
 It makes it clear where a block of code begins and ends.
-While it’s possible to write if-else statements without braces if only one statement is being conditioned, it’s a good practice to always use them for clarity.
+While it’s possible to write if-else statements without curly brackets if only one statement is being conditioned, it’s good practice to always use them for clarity.

 Now, with this understanding, let’s move on to how R uses these in conditional statements.